 - No Option to Sell – You are unable to sell the copier to recoup any costs since you do not own the machine.

 - Higher Overall Costs – The initial out of pocket costs are low, but over time the lease payments may be more costly due to the interest rate and amount the leasing company charges.

 - Terms of the Lease – Make sure you do your research and lease from a well-known, respectable provider that will meet your business needs.
 You do not want to be stuck in a lease where the terms make your life difficult!

-Higher Information Group specializes in office equipment solutions customized to optimize your work environment from all of the top brands, including Canon, Toshiba, Lexmark & HP.
+Higher Information Group specializes in office equipment solutions customized to optimize your work environment from all of the top brands, including Canon, Toshiba, Lexmark, HP and Kyocera.
 We also offer flexible payment options.
 Ready to talk to one of our experts?
 Reach out today!